 As an executor it’s important to establish all and any debts connected to the estate.
 It is the executor’s responsibility to deal with any claims made against the deceased Estate.
-Any person or company that is owed money can claim against the estate, if a debt has not been properly handled or not paid it can cause series consequences for the executor and beneficiaries down the line.
+Any person or company that is owed money can claim against the estate, if this has not been properly handled or not paid it can cause series consequences for the executor and beneficiaries down the line.

 Establish what debts there are

-As an executor, when you are aware that a deceased person had debts you need to start by going through all their paperwork and financial statements and make a list of everything that is owed.
+As an executor, when you are aware that a deceased person had debts, you need to start by going through all their paperwork and financial statements and make a list of everything that is owed.
 If there is more debt than the value of the estate, the estate is called insolvent.
-In the case of an insolvent estate it is highly advisable you seek professional advice.
+In the case of an insolvent estate, it is highly advisable you seek professional advice.
 You can call final duties on 08007318722 if you need further advice in this area.

 It is recommended to place a statutory advertisement in the London Gazette to allow any possible creditors or claimants to come forward.
 Doing this shows that sufficient effort was made to locate any possible creditors before the distribution of the estate.
 This protects the Executor from being held personally liable if an originally unidentified creditor turns up later on.

 It is important to know what type of debt there is as they will need to be handled differently.

 Individual debt is a debt that is under the person’s sole name; however, it is important to check if there is a guarantor as they may be held liable for that debt.